barenasg95/barenasg95.github.io/index.md

 # Welcome!

-Hi, I’m Benjmin Arenas G.
+Hi, I’m Benjamin Arenas G.
 I’m a researcher in behavior, ecology and evolution among different species of ants.
 In this site you'll see a mix of my academic carrier and a blog where I share updates.